Becoming a cat sitter – what you need to know

-- If you have a child they may get the opportunity to learn how to interact with new pets.
-Helping them understand the responsibility of caring for them.
+- If you have a child they may get the opportunity to learn how to interact with new pets, helping them understand the responsibility of caring for them.

-- In-home cat sitting should be a stress-free alternative to catteries and cat boarding.
+- In-home cat sitting should be a stress-free alternative to cat boarding.
 Pay attention to the instructions cat owners give you to make sure you keep their pet happy while they are away.

 - Understanding how important the cat’s routine is and ensuring you provide as much familiarity and reassurance to them as well as their owners.